browserengineering/book/book/embeds.md

 already did, and we can just copy all of its code for it.

 But that only works if we consider every frame *cross-origin* from all of the others.
 Two frames that have the same origin each get a global namespace for their scripts, but they can access each other's frames through the [`parent` attribute][window-parent] on their `Window`.
+For example, JavaScript in a same-origin child frame can access the `document` object for the DOM of parent frame like this:

+    console.log(window.parent.document)

 We need to implement that somehow.
-Unfortunately, DukPy doesn't natively support the feature of "evaluate this script under the given global variable".
+Unfortunately, DukPy doesn't natively support the feature of
+"evaluate this script under the given global variable".

 [window-parent]: https://developer.mozilla.org/en-US/docs/Web/API/Window/parent